What is Power Yoga?

 When is the studio open?

-PPY is open Monday, Wednesday, and Friday from 11am-5pm, as well as briefly before and after each class.
-Studio doors open 15 minutes before and after each class.
+Generally, studio doors are only open 15 minutes before and after each class.
 See our class schedule.

-The studio locks and stays closed during classes for safety.
+The studio locks and is closed to the public during classes for safety.
 Please contact PPY at firstname.lastname@example.org

 or 678-861-4374 for appointments and information about the studio.